xillig/TTLocVis/paper.md

 TTLocVis provides options for automatized Topic Model parameter optimization.
 Furthermore, a distribution over topics is generated for each document.
 The distribution of topics over documents can be visualized with various plotting methods (for example see figure Word Cloud).
 The average prevalence of topics in the documents at each day can be plotted as a time series (for example see figure Time Series), in order to visualize, how topics develop over time.

 Above this, the spatial distribution of Tweets can be plotted on a world map, which automatically chooses an appropriate part of the world, in order to visualise the chosen sample of Tweets.
 As part of the mapping process, each Tweet is classified by its most prevalent topic and colour coded (for example see figure Word Map 1 and figure World Map 2 for the spatial distribution of the same selected topics at different points in time).

+## Comparison with existing tools

 To the knowledge of the authors no Python Package with a comparable functionality of TTLocVis is currently available.
 A web tool that is most related to TTLocVis is TweetViz [@stojanovski2014].
 TweetViz provides word clouds and topic